-The worm is a moth larvae known as gusano de maguey (worm of agave) as it feeds off the agave plant.
-There are two types of moth larva that can be used: the first from a beetle with red coloring known as Scyphophorus acupunctatus and the second from a Cossidae moth known as Comadia redtenbacheri.
+Speaking of unfounded legends, the Tequila Worm is actually only found in some bottles of mezcal, not tequila.
+And there are acdtually two types of moth larva that can be used: The first comes from a beetle with red coloring known as Scyphophorus acupunctatus and the second from a Cossidae moth known as Comadia redtenbacheri.
+They both feed on the agave plants that produce mezcal and tequila.

 The tequila worm began appearing around the 1940s or 50s when a Mexican mezcal producer found a larva in a batch of mezcal.
-Stories claimed that he thought that the gusano helped to improve the taste of mezcal and subsequently started to put a larva in each bottle.
+Stories claimed that he thought that the worm (gusano) helped to improve the taste of mezcal.
+He subsequently started to put a larva in each bottle.

-United States and the addition of the worm allowed for mezcal to differentiate itself.
 Others believe that the addition of the larvae was purely a marketing angle aimed at the American market as tequila was flooding the United States and the addition of the worm allowed for mezcal to differentiate itself.
-There are also others who believe that the addition of the larvae brings luck to the person who finds it in their glass.

-While the larva does not add anything to your mezcal, it seems that it works as an effective marketing ploy as it somehow convinces people to buy it.
-In fact, this ploy was so effective that agave farmers had a blowout with the Mexican government in 2005.
-The authorities attempted to prohibit the addition of larvae in mezcal bottles as they wanted to increase consumer confidence in both mezcal and tequila.
+While the larva does not add anything flavor-wise to your mezcal, it does seem to work as an effective marketing ploy.
+In fact, this ploy was so effective that agave farmers had a blowout with the Mexican government in 2005 over the use of the worm.
+The authorities attempted to prohibit the addition of larvae in mezcal bottles in order to increase consumer confidence in the integrity of mezcal.
 The farmers won the fight by proving that the larvae can be added without compromising the flavor of mezcal.

-Today, some believe that the addition of larvae proves that the spirit has a high enough ABV (Alcohol by Volume) to pickle it while others think that eating the worm takes you on a psychedelic adventure.
+Today, some believe that the addition of larvae proves that the spirit has a high enough ABV (Alcohol by Volume) to "pickle". the worm.
+Others think that eating the worm takes you on a psychedelic adventure.
 Unfortunately, the only adventure you get will be from consuming large amounts of mezcal, and not from the larva in it.
 Nowadays, there are no tequila bottles containing a worm as the Mexican Standards Authority prohibits it.
-If you find a worm in a bottle that you think is tequila or beer, chances are it is usually a bottle of lower end mezcal.
+If you find a worm in a bottle that you think might be tequila, chances are it is a bottle of lower end mezcal.

-For those adventurous or curious enough to try the worms, feel free to taste it.
-Some who have eaten a mezcal worm has described it to taste like chicken while others say it does not taste very nice.
+For those brave souls curious enough to try the worm, some have described it to taste like chicken.
+Others have less favorable things to say about it.
 While it may not taste great coming out from the bottle of mezcal, the gusano de maguey are often incorporated into delicious dishes that make a great snack while drinking mezcal.

 If you would like to enjoy the mezcal worm in a more traditional way, try sipping some mezcal with some orange slices and sal de gusano.
 Many drinkers top their orange slices with the worm salt and pair it with some mezcal served in a copita.

-Spicy and salty, sal de gusano or worm salt is made from larvae that inhabit the agave plant.
-Think of an umami salt explosion where you experience the combination of savory, smoky, spicy, and salty.
-Traditionally served with orange slices alongside mezcal, this Oaxacan specialty can vary in flavor depending on varieties of gusano, chile pepper, salt, etcetera.
+Spicy and salty, sal de gusano or worm salt is made from ground up tequila worms and a few spcies.
+Think of an umami salt explosion, where you experience a combination of savory, smoky, spicy, and salty.
+Traditionally served with orange slices alongside mezcal, this Oaxacan specialty can vary in flavor depending on varieties of gusano, chile pepper, and salt.

 Unlike the combination of salt and lime in tequila, worm salt helps to complement the agave spirit, adding dimensions and depth to the already complex flavors of mezcal.
-Besides eating it while sipping mezcal, you can also use worm salt to add umami to ceviche, cocktails, salsas, or any food you desire.
+You can also use worm salt to add umami to ceviche, cocktails, salsas, or any food you desire.

 The name gusano rojo translates to red worm.
 Also known as the chili worm or chichitlico-cuilin in Nahuatl due to its red color, this insect lives in the agave’s pina and can only be found around May to October, during the region’s rainy season.
 This insect can be salted, fried, eaten in tacos, used in sauces, or mixed with salt and served with mezcal.